Panorama (British TV programme): Maggie's Militant Tendency

-In January 1984, Panorama broadcast an episode which claimed that three Conservative MPs (Neil Hamilton, Harvey Proctor and Gerald Howarth) had links to far-right organisations both in Britain and on the Continent.
+In January 1984, Panorama broadcast an episode which claimed that three Conservative MPs (Neil Hamilton, Harvey Proctor and Gerald Howarth) had links to far-right organisations both in Britain and on the continent.

 The programme was based on an internal Conservative Party report compiled by Phil Pedley, Chairman of the Young Conservatives.
 Panorama confirmed its status with a senior Conservative Party vice chairman.
-The report was formally presented to the Party in the week before the programme was aired.
+The report was formally presented to the party in the week before the programme was aired.
 During the making of the programme, attempts to contact some of the named MPs for comment were unsuccessful.
 (Hamilton's wife Christine later described how "Neil and I had devised a method for making sure that Panorama personnel would not be in a position to say that Neil had refused to speak".)
-The programme was vetted prior to transmission by the BBC's lawyers, by the Head of Currents Affairs Television, and by the Chief Assistant to the Director General, Margaret Douglas.
+The programme was vetted prior to transmission by the BBC's lawyers, by the head of currents affairs television, and by the chief assistant to the director general, Margaret Douglas.

 Two of the MPs named in the programme (Hamilton and Howarth) sued the BBC and the programme-makers.
-The Director-General, Alasdair Milne, reviewed the BBC's own legal advice, and that of his Chief Assistant, and declared the programme to be "rock solid".
-The Board of Governors (Chairman Stuart Young) also gave their backing for the programme to be defended in court.
+The director-general, Alasdair Milne, reviewed the BBC's own legal advice, and that of his chief assistant, and declared the programme to be "rock solid".
+The board of governors also gave their backing for the programme to be defended in court.
 Stuart Young died in August 1986, two months before the libel case against Panorama came to trial.
 A new chairman, Marmaduke Hussey, had been appointed but had not formally arrived at the BBC when the trial opened on 13 October 1986.
 Hussey nevertheless spoke with the BBC's barrister, Charles Grey.
 Hussey says in his memoirs that "Grey thought it unlikely the BBC would win".
 Sir Charles Grey disputes this statement, saying that "my junior and I both thought the case was winnable".

 The first four days of the trial were given over to opening statements from Hamilton and Howarth and their lawyers, which received wide press coverage.
-On the evening of the fourth day the BBC's Assistant DG Alan Protheroe informed the BBC's legal team and the named defendants that the Governors now wished to settle the case immediately.
+On the evening of the fourth day the BBC's assistant director general Alan Protheroe informed the BBC's legal team and the named defendants that the governors now wished to settle the case immediately.
 This prevented the BBC's defence from being put to the court, or known to the public.

 Hamilton and Howarth were each awarded £25,000 in damages.
 Costs amounted to £240,000.
 They dropped their case against Phil Pedley.

 There was controversy over the editing of the programme: it juxtaposed shots of Howarth wearing a train driver's uniform at a steam railway enthusiasts' rally with the claim that he had attended a fascist meeting in Italy, suggesting that the uniform he was wearing was a fascist one.